DIVERSITY, BEYOND CHECKING A BOX

 The Barry is another key component of our proposal and goal to enhance quality affordable housing in the District of Columbia.
 The Barry sits on the East portion of the site, facing 14th V Streets as well as Marion Barry Way and Black Broadway Plaza.
 We’ve intentionally created a building in an S-shape to reduce the scale of the building and to create two roof terraces on the 2nd floor.

 The roof terraces are accessed from the building’s amenities and have their own distinctive character; the East roof terrace is an extension of the building’s amenities on the ground floor, and offers residents with a place to gather and watch the activity on 14th street.
 The West roof terrace overlooks Marion Barry Square and a portion of Black Broadway Plaza.
-The Barry features 250 residential units, with a diverse of dwelling types.
+The Barry features 246 residential rental units and 4 for-sale live work units.

 Moxy Hotel + New Reeves Office